 The following tip sheets have been developed to assist NHSC site administrators in navigating the online portal.
-Most core functions and communication with the NHSC now occurs through the portal.
+Most core functions and communication with the NHSC will occur through the portal.
 The four tip sheets presented here address some of the most common functions site administrators need to perform.

-Keeping point of contact information up-to-date is crucial to ensuring timely and effective communication with NHSC.
+Keeping point-of-contact information up-to-date is crucial to ensuring timely and effective communication with NHSC.
 Sites may have more than one person listed as a contact so that multiple people receive information from the NHSC and remain informed.
-At least one person will have to be listed as a ?Recruitment Contact.?
-The recruitment contact is the contact that will be listed on any job vacancies posted to the NHSC Jobs Center, so it is important that this person be someone the organization would want potential job applicants to contact regarding vacancies.
+At least one person will have to be listed as a "recruitment contact."
+The recruitment contact is the person who will be listed on any job vacancies posted to the NHSC Jobs Center, so it is important that this be someone the organization would want potential job applicants to contact regarding vacancies.

 Site profiles are a way to introduce your site to interested job seekers.
 The information provided in the site profile displays on the job center when someone clicks on your site for more information.
 A basic site profile including the following is required: site description, hours of operation, site size, number of patients served annually, and all languages spoken.
-Some additional information that could be included (if applicable) to help showcase what is unique about you include: a site brochure, any specialty services you offer, other provider benefits, and site photos.
+Include additional information (if applicable) to help showcase what is unique about your site, such as a site brochure, any specialty services you offer, other provider benefits, and site photos.
 NHSC has developed a short video about the site profile.

 All job postings are submitted and managed through the online portal.
 Timely and efficient management of vacancies ensures that postings on the job center website are accurate and up-to-date.
 Regular management of vacancies also presents postings from being dropped from the jobs center.
 Site administrators will receive regular prompts through the portal of when they need to update vacancies so that they do not expire.